docker-archive/swarm-microservice-demo-v1/README.md

 For AWS deployment:  start at `AWS/HOWTO.TXT`, which will guide you through other text files documenting the various steps to set up the cluster and the application on AWS.

 For Vagrant deployment:  start at `Vagrant/HOWTO.TXT`, again following the pointers to other text files and scripts.

-# TODO

-Some details we need to finish up:

-1. Deploy with a docker-compose.yml (based on the various `docker run` and `docker build` lines in `Vagrant/HOWTO.TXT`)

-2. Remove Engine's key.json and make a new AMI.
-Then we can simplify the Cloudformation template to remove the docker daemon restart lines in UserData